davidbannon/FPC_Laz_Install/readme.md

     $> bash ./fpc-tar.bash -f 324rc1 -a -r -i $HOME/bin/FPC<enter>

 note : while there are tarballs for armhf the script will not, yet install them.
-In my my case, when I run a 32bit Arm OS its on 64bit hardware and my script does not understand.
+In my case, when I run a 32bit Arm OS its on 64bit hardware and my script does not understand.
 But untaring it all into an appropropiate place manually is not that hard,